Live TVL for DeFi Landing Pages

-Most protocols display TVL as a static value fetched at page load.
-The visitor hits your URL, the server responds with a number pulled from a database, and that number sits on the screen until they refresh.
+A live TVL widget helps DeFi landing pages feel trustworthy because it reflects protocol activity as it happens.
+Most protocols still display TVL as a value fetched at page load.
+The visitor hits the URL, the server responds with a number from a database, and the value sits on the screen until they refresh.
 It does not move.
 It does not react.
 It just exists.

 Some teams go a step further and poll a REST endpoint every 30 or 60 seconds, swapping the number out periodically.
-Still not live.
-There is a gap between what the blockchain knows and what your visitor sees, and that gap is where trust quietly erodes.
+That is fresher, but it is still not live.
+There is a gap between what the blockchain knows and what the visitor sees, and that gap is where trust quietly erodes.

-The visitor does not consciously think "this number might be stale."
+The visitor does not consciously think the number might be stale.
 They just feel it.
 The page feels inert.
-The metric feels like a brochure stat rather than a window into something real and active.
+The metric feels like a brochure stat rather than a window into something active.

 What "Live" Actually Means

 A truly live TVL number is not a number that refreshes every 30 seconds.
-It is a number that updates the moment a relevant on-chain event occurs - no page refresh, no new server request, no polling interval.
+It is a number that updates the moment a relevant on-chain event occurs, with no page refresh, no new server request, and no polling interval masking the underlying activity.

 Sit with it for a moment.